Susanne Tayfoor – Principal

 Confidence – giving everyone the platform to perform increasingly well, within a supportive environment

 Empathy – developing the ability to actively listen and consider other views

 Schona Jolly Q.C.

 Volunteer Course Contributor and Consultant – Schona Jolly is an equalities, employment and human rights barrister, practising from Cloisters Chambers.
 She is a Q.C and was shortlisted for Lawyer of the Year 2015.
 She is Chair of the Bar Human Rights Committee.
 She writes, publishes and lectures on human rights and discrimination topics, and speaks several languages.

 Drama Materials Consultant and Contributor – Lawyer, theatre specialist and qualified speech and drama teacher.
 Roxanne initially qualified as a solicitor and worked as a corporate lawyer for several years before becoming the MD of a touring educational theatre company in Australia, which included running drama workshops for children from 4-18 years of age.
 She now works in higher education in the UK.
 Roxanne has a BA (Hons) and Masters Degree in Law from the University of Sydney, an MA in Theatre Directing from the University of Western Sydney, a Masters Degree in Law from UCL, and an Associate Teachers Diploma in Speech and Drama from Trinity College London.
 She has recently completed a doctorate in higher education management at the University of Bath.

-John Clifford is Head of law Programmes at Pearson College and former Dean of Kaplan Law and Business School and Director of the Graduate Diploma in Law at BPP.
+John Clifford is a Consultant in Higher Education Policy having formerly been an Associate Dean at Royal Docks School of Business and Law, Dean of Kaplan Law and Business School and Director of the Graduate Diploma in Law at BPP.
 He is on the governing body of a leading London school, and was also a Principal A-Level examiner.
-He holds a Masters Degree in Public Law, and a Masters Research degree in Medical Law.
+He holds a number of Masters Degrees in: Medical Law, Public Law and Legal Research.
+He is a Fellow of the Royal Society of Arts (FRSA).

 At the Junior Lawyers Club John supervises our staff-training programme and oversees rigorous quality control for our course materials and syllabus development.